phreeza/manuscript_axon_potentials/doc/manuscript.md

-As an example case for a fiber bundle, we recorded from the barn owl nucleus laminaris. [@fig:expmethod] and [@fig:barnowl] showed that the low- (<1\ kHz) and high-frequency  (>2.5\ kHz) components show qualitatively different behaviours as a function of recording location relative to the terminal zone.
-The low-frequency component is a largely stationary phenomenon, while the fine structure of the high-frequency component shifts gradually in space as a function of the axonal conduction velocity ([@fig:barnowl]).
+As an example case for a fiber bundle, we recorded from the barn owl nucleus laminaris. [@fig:expmethod] and [@fig:barnowl] showed that the low- (<1\ kHz) and high-frequency  (>2.5\ kHz) components exhibit qualitatively different behaviours as a function of recording location relative to the terminal zone.
+The low-frequency component is a largely stationary phenomenon, while the fine structure of the high-frequency component shifts gradually in space as a function of the axonal conduction velocity ([@fig:barnowl], see also @Carr2015Maps).
 Low-frequency components have a strong dipole moment, meaning that they contribute to the far-field EFP.
 Due to the difference in reach, the high-frequency component is most suitable for the study of local phenomena while the low-frequency component bears information